Telephone: (408) 615-2210 Fax: (408) 241-6771

 Resolution 11-7862 of the City established the Bayshore North Project Enhancement Authority on June 28, 2011, a public entity that is part of the Stadium Authority JPA.
 The Santa Clara RDA was subsequently dissolved by State action when RDAs were dissolved statewide on February 1, 2012.

-Members of the Stadium Authority are the City of Santa Clara.
-The seven elected members of the City Council serve as the governing board for the Authority.
+Members of the Santa Clara Stadium Authority are part of the City of Santa Clara.
+The elected members of the City Council serve as the governing board for the Authority.
 The Mayor serves as chair of the Authority, with the City Manager as the Executive Director and the City Attorney as the Authority’s General Counsel.
 Authority Members and Officers are as follows:

 Lisa M. Gillmor, Chairperson